FrankMS3/API-Vacation-Finder/README.md

 # Using Python APIs to find ideal vacation spots

+Languages used: Python (Jupyter Notebook) - using Pandas, Matplotlib, NumPy, SciPy, and Google Maps API

 Using Python requests and APIs to analyse and visualise weather data about cities around the world.
 Then from these cities, filtering out those that don't meet our ideal weather for a vacation, finding hotels in the remaining cities and generating a map of these using Google APIs.

 <p align="center">